North Carolina High School Athletic Association

-The North Carolina High School Athletic Association (NCHSAA) is the governing organization of high school athletics in North Carolina, United States.
+The North Carolina High School Athletic Association (NCHSAA) is the governing organization of high school athletics in the U.S. state of North Carolina.
 The association maintains the official rule books and governs the officiating standards across the state.

 The NCHSAA organizes member schools into conferences and oversees the state championships for each of the sanctioned sports.
 The NCHSAA headquarters is located at 222 Finley Golf Course Road, in Chapel Hill, North Carolina.
 The mailing address for the NCHSAA is PO Box 3216, Chapel Hill, North Carolina 27515.

 History

-The NCHSAA was founded in 1913 by Dr. Louis Round Wilson, a professor at the University of North Carolina at Chapel Hill.
+The NCHSAA was founded in 1913 by Dr. Louis Round Wilson (1876–1979), a professor at the University of North Carolina at Chapel Hill.
 The university served as the primary source of funding and leadership for the Association from 1913 through 1947, before the organization adopted its current model, which provides school administrators with direct influence through the presence of the NCHSAA Board of Directors.
-The NCHSAA remained affiliated with UNC until 2010, when it became an independent organization.
+The NCHSAA remained affiliated with UNC-Chapel Hill until 2010, when it became an independent organization.

-The first state playoffs were held in the NCHSAA's inaugural year of 1913, in both football and track.
+The first state championships were held in the NCHSAA's inaugural year of 1913, in both track and football.
 Baseball (1914), basketball (1915), and tennis (1916) were added over the next three athletic seasons.
-The organization has sanctioned a variety of different sports throughout its history, including: soccer (1927), wrestling (1931), golf (1937), swimming (1950), cross country (1956), softball (1975), volleyball (1976), indoor track (1987), and lacrosse (2010).
+The NCHSAA would continue to sanction a variety of different sports throughout its history, including soccer (1927), wrestling (1931), golf (1937), swimming (1950), cross country (1956), softball (1975), volleyball (1976), indoor track (1987), and lacrosse (2010).
 Women's sports were first sanctioned in 1968, with women's golf being the first sport having an NCHSAA championship.

+Article Four of the NCHSAA by-laws explicitly limits membership to "North Carolina public or non-boarding parochial high schools", and as such the only non-public or charter school members of the organization are four Catholic schools: Raleigh Cardinal Gibbons, Charlotte Catholic, Bishop McGuinness, and Christ the King.
+Most private/independent schools within North Carolina are members of the North Carolina Independent Schools Athletic Association (NCISAA).
+While the NCISAA administers its own championships, it is not uncommon for NCHSAA schools to meet NCISAA schools in regular competition.